Big banks have a bit of a reputation: They pay low rates and tend to have lots of fees.

-That’s why Bankrate.com partnered with MONEY to find financial institutions that offer both a free or cheap checking account and a savings account that pays a high interest rate or at least holds the line on fees.
+That’s why Bankrate.com partnered with MONEY to find financial institutions that offer both a free or cheap checking account and the best savings account for your financial goals that pays a high interest rate or at least holds the line on fees.
 The institutions that offer the very best combination of accounts are the best banks in America.

 These are our picks for the top 5 big banks in the U.S.:

 Capital One’s ability to straddle two worlds likely played a hand in its ascension to the top spot.
 It has a national reach as an online bank, but is still very much a brick-and-mortar shop in places like New York, Louisiana and Texas.
 The bank has 668 branches in nine states, according to the FDIC.

 The bank’s 360 Checking Account pays 0.20 percent APY without the threat of a monthly service fee.